God Helped Me Pass Through the Trial of Illness

 After Undergoing This Baptism, I Faced the Future Stronger Than Before

 While in the car on the way home, I watched the tall white poplar trees go by on either side and I thought: “They are all under God’s sovereignty.
 They accept the baptism of wind, frost, snow and rain all year round and the life within them becomes even stronger and indomitable.
 This serious illness I’ve had has been like going through a life baptism; not only has it purified my love for God, but it has increased my faith in God.”
 I then thought of God’s words that say: “God’s life force can prevail over any power; moreover, it exceeds any power.
-His life is eternal, His power extraordinary, and His life force not easily overwhelmed by any created being or enemy force.
-The life force of God exists, and shines its brilliant radiance, regardless of time or place.
-God’s life remains forever unchanged throughout the upheavals of heaven and earth.
-All things pass away, but God’s life still remains, for God is the source of the existence of all things, and the root of their existence.
-Man’s life originates from God, the existence of the heaven is because of God, and the existence of the earth stems from the power of God’s life.
-No object possessed of vitality can transcend the sovereignty of God, and no thing with vigor can break away from the ambit of God’s authority” (“Only Christ of the Last Days Can Give Man the Way of Eternal Life” in The Word Appears in the Flesh).
+His life is eternal, His power extraordinary, and His life force cannot be overwhelmed by any created being or enemy force.
+The life force of God exists and shines its brilliant radiance regardless of time or place.
+Heaven and earth may undergo great changes, but God’s life is forever the same.
+All things may pass away, but God’s life will still remain, for God is the source of the existence of all things and the root of their existence.
+Man’s life originates from God, the existence of heaven is because of God, and the existence of earth stems from the power of God’s life.
+No object possessed of vitality can transcend the sovereignty of God, and no thing with vigor can elude the domain of God’s authority” (“Only Christ of the Last Days Can Give Man the Way of Eternal Life” in The Word Appears in the Flesh).
 I couldn’t help but sigh with emotion: The authority and power of God’s words really are so great!
 In the beginning, God created the heavens and the earth and everything in them with words, and because of God’s words, all things live and multiply within the rules predestined by God, one generation after another.
 In the last days, God expresses the entire truth that purifies and saves man, and even more so God’s truth is the root of our survival and the direction in which we must follow.
 When my life and death were hanging in the balance, God’s words gave me faith and courage.
 They enabled me to learn how to rely on God and look to God during my illness, they guided me to break through my fear of death and overcome the constraints of death.
 I really gained so much during this experience.

 I wish only to believe in God and perform my duty in earnest for the rest of my life, and to repay God’s love and salvation.
 Thank You God!